chrismbah/strapi-devblog-readme/README.md

 ```
 ## Create the `Pagination` component

+The `Pagination` component would be used to implement pagination for the blogs

 ```tsx
 import React from "react";
 import { FaArrowLeft, FaArrowRight } from "react-icons/fa"; // Import arrow icons from react-icons